Kroc/v80/bin/wla-dx/README.txt

    REDEFINER &DEFINITION_A    ; here we feed the definition's name
                               ; as first argument, not it's value

+Another useful example:

+   .MACRO LOOP ISOLATED
+      LD A, 10
+   -  DEC A                   ; B
+      JP NZ, -
+   .ENDM

+   ...
+      LD B, 20
+   -  LOOP                    ; C
+      DEC B
+      JP NZ, -                ; A
+   ...

+Here we use the keyword "ISOLATED" to make un-named labels inside the macro to be isolated from the outside world.
+Without it the jump in A would jump to B, but now it jumps to C.

+Using the keyword "ISOLATED" we would also make the macro to have its own child label stack:

+           .macro MACROM
+   AA03:   .db 0
+   @child: .db 1          ; A
+           .dw @child     ; B
+           .endm

+   AA00:   .db "25>"
+   @child: MACROM         ; C
+           .dw @child     ; D
+           .db "<25"

+In this case B points to A and D points to A. If you add keyword "ISOLATED" to ".MACRO" MACROM then B still points to A, but A doesn’t leak out of MACROM and D points to C. Exiting a ".MACRO" that uses keyword "ISOLATED" restores the child label stack.

+One example more, but this time with local labels:

+           .macro LOCALS isolated
+   _hello: .db 0            ; A
+           .dw _hello + 1   ; B
+           .endm

+   _hello: .db "27>"        ; C
+           .db 0, 1, 2
+           LOCALS
+           .dw _hello + 2   ; D
+           .db "<27"

+Normally this would create the local label "_hello" twice and it would not work.
+Adding the keyword "ISOLATED" to ".MACRO" makes the local labels unique and D points to C and B points to A.

+To enable only local label isolation use the keyword "ISOLATELOCAL" instead of "ISOLATED" and to enable only the isolation of un-named labels use the keyword "ISOLATEUNNAMED".

+Note that there is an alternative way of defining a ".MACRO":

+   .macro DBSUMOFTWOVALUES(v1,v2) isolated
+   .db v1+v2
+   .endm

 This is not a compulsory directive.